arenamanagerofficial/arena-manager/README.md

-# Arena Manager - Your All-in-One Discord Bot for Esports Excellence
+# Arena Manager - Your All-in-One Discord Bot for sports Excellence

 Arena Manager is not just a bot; it's the pinnacle of esports management on Discord.
 Crafted for gaming communities, Arena Manager simplifies scrims, orchestrates tournaments, and enriches your server with a plethora of features.
 The provided source code is generously shared for educational purposes.